zolbayars/asuu.me/README.md

 * Question detail page
   * Writing a comment on an answer
   * Upvote, Downvote a comment
-  * Number of views the question got
+  * Number of views the question got -> OK